dperher/ai_personal_capstone/README.md

 # Credit Card Fraud Detection using Machine Learning

-A capstone project by Daniel Pérez Hernández (March-April, 2023)
+A capstone project by Daniel Pérez Hernández, current Analyst at Deloitte.
+Most current update: March 24, 2023.

 # Why doing a project of this nature?